1991 Hamilton Tiger-Cats season

-The 1991 Hamilton Tiger-Cats season was the 34th season for the team in the Canadian Football League and their 42nd overall.
+The 1991 Hamilton Tiger-Cats season was the 34th season for the team in the Canadian Football League (CFL) and their 42nd overall.
 The Tiger-Cats finished in fourth place in the East Division with a 3–15 record and failed to make the playoffs.
 It was the first time in team history (under the Tiger-Cats banner) that the Tiger-Cats missed the playoffs in consecutive years.